dyrdadev/first-person-controller-for-unity/README.md

 ## UniRx

 The controller depends on [UniRx](https://github.com/neuecc/UniRx).
 UniRx is the implementation of [ReactiveX](http://reactivex.io/) for Unity.
-Unfortunately, it is not possible to add it as dependency because Unity doesn’t support Git URLs for indirect dependencies.
+Unfortunately, it is not possible to add it as a dependency because Unity doesn’t support Git URLs for indirect dependencies.
 UniRx has to be installed manually in your project that uses the First Person Controller.
 UniRx is available [as UPM package](https://github.com/neuecc/UniRx#upm-package) or you can import it [from the Asset Store](https://assetstore.unity.com/packages/tools/integration/unirx-reactive-extensions-for-unity-17276).

-If you want to learn UniRx to extend the controller or use it for other components, I recommend you the tutorial series ["ReactiveX and Unity3D"](https://javadocmd.com/blog/reactivex-unity3d-part-1/) by Tyler Coles.
+If you want to learn UniRx to extend the controller or use it for other components, I recommend the tutorial series ["ReactiveX and Unity3D"](https://javadocmd.com/blog/reactivex-unity3d-part-1/) by Tyler Coles.
 Also check out the official material of [UniRx](https://github.com/neuecc/UniRx) and [ReactiveX](http://reactivex.io/).

 ## Input System Package